 Pain can come in different forms depending on the type of injury.
 In many cases, jurors know someone who has suffered from a similar injury in the past.
 As a result, they often have a better understanding of the plaintiff’s suffering.
 It can help increase the compensation awarded.

 How Do I Prove Pain and Suffering?

-If you’ve been injured, keeping a copy of all medical bills is, of course, the first place to start.
-The more documentation and evidence you have to back up your claim of pain and suffering, the better your chances of receiving fair and just compensation.
+If you or your loved one have been injured, keeping a copy of all medical bills is, of course, the first place to start.
+The more documentation and evidence you have to back up your pain and suffering claim, the better your chances are of receiving fair and just compensation.